RLOpenCatalyst/rg-doc/source/GettingStarted.rst

      - <Select users from the list or create new collaborators through "Add Users" button.> [optional]
    * - Add Products
      - <Select any one of the catalog type from the list>
+   * - Cost Control
+     - <Research Gateway can automatically create budget consumption alerts and take actions like pausing the project (at 12%) or stopping the project (at 18%).
+Check this box to enable these actions.>

 Click on the “Create Project” button.
 Added a new project successfully.